Human Resource Management, B.S.B.A.

 Students must complete courses from both the C.O.B. core (30 sh) and from the Human Resource Management Major (30 sh).

-All students pursuing a BSBA major in the College of Business must complete each of the following BSBA core courses with a grade of C (2.0) or better.
+All students pursuing a BSBA major in the Lewis Bear Jr. College of Business must complete each of the following BSBA core courses with a grade of "C" (2.0) or better.
+Some programs may require a higher minimum grade for specific courses.
+Students may contact their Advisor with questions regarding their course requirements.

 BUL 3130Legal and Ethical Environment of Business3